Skip to main content

 With a cloud server, you can only replace the network boot disk — with another network boot disk.

-2. Open the server page → tab Network disks.
+2. Open the server page → Network Disks tab.

-4. If the cloud server does not have a boot disk, the first plug in the desired disk — it will automatically become bootable.
+4. If the cloud server does not have a boot disk, mount the right disk first — it will automatically become bootable.

 5. If the cloud server already has a boot disk, shut down the server and disconnect the boot disk.
-First plug in the desired disk — it will automatically become bootable.
+Connect the desired disk first and it will automatically become the boot disk.

 Connect a network drive to the server